This post may contain affiliate links. Read my full disclosure policy.

-Place the onion and bell pepper in a food processor with all the remaining ingredients ( except the parsley).
+Place the pepper-onion mixture a food processor with all the remaining ingredients (except the parsley).
 Pulse until combined.
-You can keep this quite coarse, with more texture, or blend until very smooth.
+You can keep this quite coarse, with more texture, or blend until very smooth and creamy.

 Add the chopped parsley and pulse a few times.
 Taste, adjust salt and heat.

 To serve, place in bowl and drizzle with olive oil.
-Sprinkle with parsley and crushed hazelnuts if you like.
+Sprinkle with parsley and crushed nuts if you like.

-5-minute version: Jarred Roasted Peppers: This can also be made with jarred or canned roasted peppers. ( In this case, simple brown the onions and garlic on the stovetop- or use 1-2 teaspoons of each, granulated. )
+5-minute version: Jarred Roasted Peppers: This can also be made with jarred or canned roasted peppers.
+(In this case, simply brown the onions and garlic on the stovetop- or use 1-2 teaspoons of each, granulated. )